Most people treat joy like a finish line.

 – Sadhguru

-Why does this even matter?
-Simple.
-Because without it, life feels like a grind.
+Because without joy, life feels like a grind.

 You can have all the money, success, and status in the world, but if you’re waking up dreading the day… what’s the point?
 The people who win long-term aren’t just chasing results—they actually enjoy the process.
 That’s what keeps them going when things get hard.